Archivist Daily Life

 For all their supposed fury in battle, I know of no other folk that are so dedicated to peace of mind and meditation, or to conversation so friendly yet brief.
 They are Water-embodied in thought and deed.
 No idle chatter escapes their lips.
 Every movement has conservation of energy.
 The early hours of Zhavit routines begin with elaborate prayers as they spin their intricately carved mantra wheels called Vom that are embedded in nearby rocks or poles.
 They then venture up to the nearest peak in order to spin the largest Vom, before returning in time for breakfast.
 A simple wooden staff is carried to ward off young frost bylaks.

-This sparse diet was followed by the Ruscolna family themselves down to their lowliest subjects.
+This sparse cuisine and lifestyle was followed by the Ruscolna family themselves down to their lowliest subjects.
 The 'royal' clothes were only more ornate than usual if they were related to prayer rituals.
 Otherwise, the attire they attended regular business in was the same woolen fabric as a cart puller or ranger.
 The line between Archivist ‘nobility’ and peasants is thus blurred to a level of practical equality not even equaled by the Solar Hegemony in the immediate aftermath of the Levigo de Sola.

 The patron of the Ruscolna family, Velim, was polite yet stingy in his conversation.
 A ponderous, lanky man, he started each sentence by stating his emotional intent.
 This practice fell out of common use generations ago, but no one could accuse Archivists of following rapid trends.